Miami Drunk Driving Accident Lawyer

 - $10,000 of personal injury protection limits per person per crash

 The victim will first need to file a claim with his or her insurance company before filing a claim with the driver’s insurance company.
 This is because Florida is a no-fault car insurance state.
 If the injuries are severe, the victim can then file a claim with the at-fault driver’s insurance company or file a lawsuit with the help of an experienced Miami car accident attorney.

 Why Do You Need a Lawyer?

 Statute 324.021 requires insurance companies to provide compensation to victims of drunk driving accidents, but these companies can lowball victims if they do not have legal representation.
-Hiring a lawyer experienced in personal injury law will ensure that the victim receives the compensation he or she deserves.
+Hiring an experienced Miami personal injury lawyer will ensure that the victim receives the compensation he or she deserves.

 The Miami attorneys at Flanagan Personal Injury and Wrongful Death Law Firm P.A. are highly skilled in drunk driving accident cases and will work tirelessly to ensure our clients receive the compensation they deserve.